The information in this article applies to:

 When all of your floors are in place with the correct default heights, you can make changes to individual rooms.
 In this example, we will raise the floor of a room on Floor 2 and increase the ceiling height of the room below as a result.

-- Select Tools> Reference Floors> Reference Display from the menu to turn on the Reference Display, which allows you to see the position of objects on the floor below by displaying them in red.
+- Select Tools> Floor/Reference Display> Reference Display from the menu to turn on the Reference Display, which allows you to see the position of objects on the floor below by displaying them in red.

 - Select Build> Railing and Deck> Straight Railing from the menu, then click and drag a railing over one of the interior walls on Floor 1.

-- Click the Select Objects button, then click on the railing to select it and click the Open Object edit button.
+- Click the Select Objects button, click on the railing to select it, and click the Open Object edit button.

-- On the General panel of the Wall Specification dialog, check the box beside Invisible and click OK.
+- On the General panel of the Wall Specification dialog, check the box beside Invisible, then click OK.